How CRM for developers automates leads, reservations, and deals, increasing conversion and reducing errors in real estate sales

 Step 1.
 Describe the client journey

 Open Miro and map how the user moves from first contact to receiving the keys.
-Where are inquiries lost?
+Where are requests lost?
 How long does each stage take?
-Where does the manager manually transfer data?
-Such a map becomes the technical specification for CRM setup.
-Without it, the system will turn into a basic contact database.
+Where does the manager re-enter data manually?
+This kind of map becomes the technical specification for CRM setup - without it, the system turns into a basic contact database.

 Step 2.
 Set up sales funnels

-Create separate flows for different client types.
+Create separate pipelines for different client types.
 For example: B2C for apartment buyers, B2B for commercial real estate, and a separate one for investors.
 Each funnel can include up to 7 stages, from inquiry to project handover.
-Employees will see statuses and tasks at every step, and the system will not allow a stage to be skipped without completing required fields.
+Employees will see statuses and tasks at every step, and the system will not let them skip a stage without completing required fields.

 Step 3.
 Set up the availability grid and website integration

-3. The manager places a hold and the apartment disappears from the website.
+The manager places a reservation - the apartment disappears from the website.

-4. The customer books online, and the manager sees it immediately.
+The client books online - the manager sees it immediately.

 Step 4.
 Unify communication channels